raspberrypilearning/3D-scene/en/step_4.md

 ![Vector](images/challenge2-vector.png){:width="400px"}

-You can go to bitmaps by selecting the blue button **Convert to Bitmap** if you would prefer to use pen marks to develop your sprite costume:
+If you would prefer to use pen marks to develop your sprite costume you can go to bitmaps by selecting the blue button **Convert to Bitmap**.

 ![Bitmap](images/challenge2-bitmap.png){:width="400px"}

-Vector and bitmap graphics have different **Costume editors** whilst offering similar tools.
-Vector has an additional tool, **Reshape**:
+Vector and bitmap graphics have different **Costume editors**.
+Both offer similar tools.
+Vector offers an additional tool - **Reshape**:

 ![Vector Reshape tool](images/challenge2-vector-reshape-tool.png){:width="150px"}

-Using this tool you can move the position of the **nodes**, turn or pull the **handles**, and add more nodes to your shape:
+Using the **Reshape** tool you can move the position of the **nodes**, turn or pull the **handles**, and add more nodes to your shape:

 --- no-print ---